washingtonpost/arc-api-documentation/examples/multisite.md

 * `section`-- A section is a hierarchical node within a website.
 The usually correspond to different verticals within a publication, for example, "Sports" or "Politics."

-* `hierarchy` -- A hierarchy is a set of relationships between nodes that forms a single tree.
-A single section can appear in each hierarchy only once, however the same section may appear in different hierarchies with distinct section-section relationships in each.
-For example, you might create a hierarchy "top-nav" to represent a navigation panel at the top of your website, and "footer" to represent a navigation tree at the bottom.

 * `document` -- A document is any piece of content that a user can publish to a website.
 An ANS document can be a story, image gallery, or video.
 Documents are searchable in the Content API and renderable using PageBuilder templates.
 See [the ANS document schema](https://github.com/washingtonpost/ans-schema).
 This guide will focus on story documents.